RIDGECUT: Learning Graph Partitioning with Rings and Wedges: . #1

+\appsection{Pruning Input Sequence Length for \ourmodel} To improve the capability of processing larger graphs, we propose a pruning strategy on existing graphs when the transformed sequences are input to the \ourmodel.
+Specifically, after Ring/Wedge Transformation, we can choose partial of nodes as the valid ones, and ignore other nodes to be input to the \ourmodel.
+Currently we select nodes that with Minimum Cut Weights.
+The results are shown in the following, we apply it on 500-node graphs, the Normalized Cut has no loss when we decrease the node number into half, and it only increases around 25\% when we only keep 100 nodes (see Table ~\ref{tab:nc-pruning}).

-We show the pesudo-code of dynamic programming algorithm used in Ring Partition phase in Algorithm \ref{algo:dp}.
+\FloatBarrier \appsection{Dynamic Programming Algorithm for Ring Partition Phase} We show the pesudo-code of dynamic programming algorithm used in Ring Partition phase in Algorithm \ref{algo:dp}.
 This allows us performing ring partition only once.
 The time complexity of this algorithm is $O(n^2k)$.
 The DP matrix $dp[i,j]$ stores the minimum normalized cut value when partitioning the first $i$ nodes into $j$ segments, with transitions recorded in the predecessor matrix $pre[i][j]$.
 The final loop traces back from the last segment's optimal value to reconstruct the partition indices by following $pre$ entries iteratively.

+\FloatBarrier \appsection{Pseudo Codes of Algorithms} { { In this section we give pseudo codes for algorithms, including Ring and Wedge Transformation, Valume and Cut calculation, Ring and Wedge Transformer, PPO and full training pipeline. }